Bluetorch-LLC/elden-cloud/md/services-publicserver.md

 - Respect other users and their processes and data.
 But don't keep anything vitally important here, either.
 - Do not use the public server for any illegal or unethical activities.
-- If you have any shred of Linux and/or networking knowledge, you'll find out in three seconds that the server is bridged to my LAN.
-I don't particularly give a shit if you look around, but don't try to disrupt my network.
 - Abuse = block, reset, or shutdown.